-When to top tomato plants is often within the minds of gardeners that plant indeterminate tomatoes.
+When to top tomato plants is often within the minds of gardeners who plant indeterminate tomatoes of the Solanaceae family.
 It is because they do not have a specific growth height and use a lot of energy to grow to ridiculously tall heights.

 It can affect their fruit production, leading to reduced and slow ripening of the yields.
 Keep reading because in this article, will discuss the best time for topping this plant and the benefits of doing so.

 JUMP TO TOPIC

 When Is the Time To Top Tomato Plants?